 - a.
 Screen all patients and support person(s) according to ACOG SMFM algorithm upon presentation to L&D. - b.
-We also suggest asking all patients and support person(s) about exposures (close contact) to COVID positive patients and if they themselves have been tested in the past 14 days for COVID-19.

-c.
-Recommend a designated staff member at the front of the unit to verbally screen for URI symptoms, diagnosis of COVID-19 or PUI within the past 2 weeks.
+We also suggest asking all patients and support person(s) about exposures (close contact) to COVID positive patients and if they themselves have been tested in the past 14 days for COVID-19. - c.
+Recommend a designated staff member at the front of the unit to verbally screen for URI symptoms, diagnosis of COVID-19 or PUI within the past 2 weeks. - d.

-- d.
 Any patient with fever, cough, or respiratory symptoms (+/- fever) should put on a surgical mask and be evaluated by a nurse or provider (and put in a room). - e.
-If a patient screens positive to any of the above prior to a scheduled delivery (IOL or CD), evaluate to determine if re-scheduling in 2-3 days is feasible to allow for results of COVID-19 testing - f.
+If a patient screens positive to any of the above prior to a scheduled delivery (IOL or CD), evaluate to determine if re-scheduling in 2-3 days is feasible to allow for results of COVID-19 testing. - f.
 For COVID-19 positive patients with mild or moderate symptoms not requiring immediate care, it is important to recognize that the severity of disease peaks in the second week, so planning delivery prior to that time is optimal. - g.
 Risk of vertical transmission Although there are cases of reported vertical transmission of SARS-CoV-2, the data are reassuring that vertical transmission appears to be uncommon. - h.
 Avoid oxygen for fetal resuscitation (this intervention has not been shown to be beneficial and may increase the risk of aerosolization). - i.
 If a birth partner (support person) has a fever, cough, or respiratory symptoms (+/- fever) (or confirmed COVID-19 positive or PUI), they should not come to L&D, and will not be admitted to L&D as a support person. - j.
-Support persons of a COVID-19 positive or PUI mother should wear a mask during their hospital stay, and are restricted to the patient room.
-They are not allowed to visit hospital areas outside the patient room.
-They should use the bathroom in the patient room, and should have all meals brought to the room. - k.
-Routine preoperative labs for scheduled cases should be drawn the day of procedure to minimize trips to the hospital. - Intrapartum fever should be evaluated in the usual fashion with consideration for both obstetric and non-obstetric causes.
+Routine preoperative labs for scheduled cases should be drawn the day of procedure to minimize trips to the hospital. - k.
+Intrapartum fever should be evaluated in the usual fashion with consideration for both obstetric and non-obstetric causes.
 Recommend empiric treatment for the clinically suspected cause (e.g. chorioamnionitis), with increased vigilance and consideration of rapid COVID-19 testing.
-Early experience has shown the possibility of asymptomatic pregnant patients to develop symptoms postpartum. - m.
-Cesarean section: As for all patients, cesarean section should be reserved for maternal and fetal indications.
+Early experience has shown the possibility of asymptomatic pregnant patients to develop symptoms postpartum. - I. Cesarean section: As for all patients, cesarean section should be reserved for maternal and fetal indications.
 Consider conversions of operating rooms to negative pressure rooms (conversion to negative pressure ante-rooms or neutral pressure ORs are alternatives) for COVID positive or PUI.
 Such conversions may not be possible in all facilities, and with proper PPE and patient transfer protocols, cesarean deliveries can still be safely performed in a positive-flow OR.
 In general, negative pressure ORs should not have open surgical equipment (as is often done for designated emergent cesarean delivery rooms).
 Teams should coordinate with local infection control teams to inform these decisions.
-Consider universal airborne PPE use (including N95 masks) for all surgical procedures for COVID+/PUI patients during labor and delivery due to high risk for aerosolizing procedures (intubation). - 26.
-Support Person: If a birth partner (support person) has a fever, cough, or respiratory symptoms (+/- fever) (or confirmed COVID-19+ or PUI), they should not come to L&D, and will not be admitted as a support person. - a.
+Consider universal airborne PPE use (including N95 masks) for all surgical procedures for COVID+/PUI patients during labor and delivery due to high risk for aerosolizing procedures (intubation).

+- 28. Support person: If a birth partner (support person) has a fever, cough, or respiratory symptoms (+/- fever) (or confirmed COVID-19+ or PUI), they should not come to L&D or be admitted as a support person. - a.
 Visitors are limited to one (healthy) support person during the entire admission.
-(253) - b.
+(319) - b.
 Support persons of a COVID-19 positive or PUI mother should wear a mask without exhalation vents during their hospital stay, and are restricted to the patient room (should not visit hospital areas outside patient room).
 They should use the bathroom in the patient room, and should have all meals brought to the room.

-27. Inductions of Labor:
+29. Inductions of labor: